claudy/gccsoundboard/README.md

 _These measurements are all A-weighted (dBA), which means the frequency curve of the device are adjusted to the human ear's response, which means the low end rumble will not affect the measurement.
 We want to measure loudness of things that are around 500 to 4000 hz (human voices) and don't really care how loud the low rumbles at 200 hz and below.
 If we did then we would measure C-weighted loudness instead of A-weighted loudness._

 # Other Notes
+### Shutdown order
+Turn the key to shutdown the amps BEFORE turning off the mixing console.
+This will prevent audio pops being sent to the PA amps.

 ### Accoustic Guitars 🎸
 Mute guitars when they are being plugged in and unplugged.
 Loud pops are unplesant.